module Z80::Program

 # File lib/z80/labels.rb, line 119 def direct_label?(arg) arg.respond_to?(:to_label) and !pointer?(arg) end

-Returns an unnamed label and adds the provided integers to Program.code
+Returns an unnamed label and adds the provided integers to Program.code as words.

-See: Program.data
+See: Program.data.

-# File lib/z80/labels.rb, line 446 def dw(*args); data(2, args); end
+# File lib/z80/labels.rb, line 453 def dw(*args); data(2, args); end

-.
+Marks label_name as exportable.
+Programs may import labels from another programs with Program.import.
 Only exportable labels will be imported into the parent program.
 Imported labels retain all their members.

 Only top level labels may be exported this way.